Meibukan: Byakko (White Tiger)

+Shujaku (Red Sparrow)

+The kata is characterized by open-hand strikes, feinting, rapid hand/foot combinations, and escaping grabbing and locking attacks.

+Shujaku serves as a technical counterpart to the Ganbu (Black Turtle) Kata.

 Other Kata

 As well, Taikyoku patterns are practiced.
 They can be done alone; as well as with a partner (Renzoku kumite), which is done in a straight-line pattern; or with three or five people altogether (Kakomi kumite), in which one karateka is surrounded by the others.

 There are no traditional Meibukan weapons forms; however, Yagi did adapt some Meibuken Kaishu kata to bō and sai, and are commonly referred to as Meibuken Kobudo.
 They are as follows.